etalab/sirene/README.md

 * document the low-level API?
 * visualize [diffs](https://github.com/ZoomerAnalytics/jsondiff)?
 * use file streaming for CSV output (and iterators for the server - Falcon?)
+* move from Redis to PostrgeSQL given the size of the whole database
+* move from Sanic to Falcon/Flask?

 Readme initiated with [OpenSourceTemplate](https://github.com/davidbgk/open-source-template/).